lnvglr/character-diversion/character-diversion.md

 ## Introduction

 In my proposals, I studied potential relationships between Hebrew and Latin characters.
 More specifically, I looked at character connections between the Hebrew and Latin script.
 Within the boundaries of both scripts those connections exist: ›n‹, ›m‹ and ›h‹ are structurally linked in the Latin script.
-Ans so I sought to find out whether characters or character fragments of both Hebrew and Latin are linked or can be linked.
+And so I sought to find out whether characters or character fragments of both Hebrew and Latin are linked or can be linked.
 I discovered that while certain character groups bear the potential for new relationships, the modification of century-old letterforms and typographic conventions could be quite controversial.
 To read all about this process, I refer to my proposal *Cross-Script Character Relationships*.

 After submitting my proposals, I initially looked for the right medium to showacse my considerations, where my thought was to create an interactive web site, where the potential character relationships were presented.
 My focus soon shifted towards building a proper platform where I could showcase my considerations, but also enable others to respond to those considerations.
 This way, I thought, others might use the platform and make it their own, discuss their own type projects and ideas of how letter shapes might look like in the future.